2021 Strategic Plan

 - Website, viewbooks, and informational cards for all departments being updated.

-GOAL 3: Establish an accessible network of community members to strengthen relationships and share expertise.
+Establish an accessible network of community members to strengthen relationships and share expertise.

 - Established a monthly parenting seminar through Parent University at Breakfast with Brian.

 - Increasing number of working professionals as part-time and adjunct teachers and professors, such as photographers, small business owners, and fitness trainers.